Batten Kill

 The Batten Kill, Battenkill, or Battenkill River is a 59.4 mi river rising in Vermont that flows into New York and is a tributary of the Hudson River.
 It is the longest Hudson tributary on that river's east.
 As "kill" means a creek, the name "Battenkill River" is pleonastic.

 The mouth of the Batten Kill is in Easton, New York, and the source of the river is in East Dorset, Vermont.

 The river is known for its fishing, as it has a prominent trout population.
 The Shushan Covered Bridge crosses it at one point.
+As does the Rexleigh Bridge.

 The Batten Kill valley is home to the Tour of the Battenkill, the largest road cycling race in North America.

 The Native American name for the river is either Dionoondehowee or Ondawa.